 The hike passes a spur trail to the left at 1.4 miles leading to the Parkway’s Stack Rock Overlook.
 This route continues following the Tanawha Trail, descending through a lush, dense, rocky forest covered in vibrant, green moss.

 Climbing from beneath the viaduct, the trail ascends through enormous rock, scrambling over small boulders and crossing a wooden ramp between massive outcrops.
-The hike crosses a wooden bridge spanning Linn Cove Branch at 2.4 miles.
+The hike crosses a wooden bridge spanning a creek at 2.4 miles.
 Continuing to climb, the trail ascends above the viaduct, catching through-the-tree views of the northernmost stretches of the enormous, floating structure.

 The trail continues roughly northbound, following the winding contours of the Parkway.
 The hike rolls elevation through a beautiful, rugged forest, climbing through the rooty, rocky terrain.
 The trail dips, reaching the long wooden bridge over Wilson Creek’s rocky bed at just over three miles.